jacknpoe/todos_juros/README.md

 (pesoTotal = totalWeight; quantidade = quantity; pesos = weights; juros = interest; pagamentos = payments; periodo = period)

 Only solutions that compiled (or were correctly interpreted), actually ran, and returned correct results are published.
+With the exception of Bend, which showed a difference of 0.02 in the interest calculation.
+The solution is kept for historical and educational record.

 One of the goals is for compilers and interpreters to avoid displaying warnings when compiling or running the solutions.
 In integrated IDEs, warnings have also been avoided.